-Vehicle plows into Marilyn Drive post office early Thursday morning
+Vehicle plows into Baton Rouge post office early Thursday morning

 Latest Weather Blog

-Vehicle plows into Marilyn Drive post office early Thursday morning
+Vehicle plows into Baton Rouge post office early Thursday morning

 BATON ROUGE - Early Thursday morning, around 7 a.m., a car hit a post office building in the Sherwood Forest/Broadmoor area, just south of Florida Boulevard.